peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 ---

-# The difference between tuple and others Sequences
+# The differences between tuple and other Sequences

-- Tuples are fixed up to the length information
+- `tuple` is fixed up to the length of information
     - Specify the type for the number of elements
         - Or you can mix types, such as `tuple[int, str, float]`.

 ---

-- A sequence, such as a list, has the same constraint for all elements
+- A sequence, such as a `list`, has the same constraint for all elements
-    - Can be used regardless of the length of the sequence by setting only one.
+    - Can be used regardless of the length of the Sequence by setting only one.

 ---
 layout: section
 ---

-# Advanced: <br> Generic types
+# Advanced: <br> Generic Types

 <!--
-Next, there are few advanced types.
+Next, there are a few advanced types.
 -->

 ---

-# Union (Mager type)
+# Union (multiple types)

 <v-clicks at=1>

-Merged type, can be represented by `|` since 3.10
+`union` can be represented by `|` since 3.10

 ```py {1}
 def square(number: int | float) -> int | float: